MongoDB Connector¶

 The read preference to use for queries, map-reduce, aggregation, and count.

-The available values are PRIMARY
+The available values are PRIMARY, PRIMARY_PREFERRED, SECONDARY, SECONDARY_PREFERRED and NEAREST.

 The write concern to use.
 The available values are